kevinlondon/kevinlondon.github.io/src/content/blog/2025-06-04-building-game-with-ai.md

 > Creators need an immediate connection to what they create.
 And what I mean by that is when you're making something, if you make a change, or you make a decision, you need to see the effect of that immediately.
 There can't be a delay, and there can't be anything hidden.
 Creators have to be able to see what they're doing.

-We're getting closer to it.
+The immediate feedback loop (seeing changes instantly) is what I saw when switching from Godot to the web version.
+The faster I could iterate, the more it felt like play rather than work.

 I'm curious to see how it feels in a few years when it _can_ be instant, and I don't need to step away to make a cup of tea while I wait for an agent to do something.